Looking for baby stuff for dads he’ll actually use? Take a look at the new dad must haves and gadgets every father is sure to love.

 So it was no surprise that when we had twins a few years later (and would need two wraps), he immediately ordered another one for himself—in black.

-Thankfully, we’ve made a few strides.
-From childcare to household duties to balancing work with parenthood, dads have taken it upon themselves to be more present in their children’s lives.
+Thankfully, we’ve made a few strides, and dads these days are taking an active role in parenthood.
+From childcare to household duties to balancing work, dads have taken it upon themselves to be more present in their children’s lives.

 Still, you can’t deny that many men would like baby stuff for dads they can use and appreciate.
 New dad gadgets that don’t seem like mom’s stuff passed on to them, but things they’ve chosen for themselves.

-So I came up with my top seven baby items dads are sure to love.
+So I came up with my top picks for baby items dads are sure to love.
 Because while baby registry lists are chock full of items for moms and babies, you don’t always find baby registry items for dad.

 Take a look at a few items dad would love: